apahim/cls-controller/DESIGN.md

                         updateStrategy:
                           type: string
                           enum: ["in_place", "versioned"]
+                          default: "in_place"
                           description: "How to handle resource updates"
-                        cleanup:
+                        versionInterval:
-                          type: object
+                          type: string
+                          default: "5m"
-                          description: "Simple cleanup policies (only applies when updateStrategy is 'versioned')"
+                          description: "Minimum time between creating new versions (only applies when updateStrategy is 'versioned').
+New versions are only created if this interval has elapsed since the last version, unless generation changes"
-                          properties:
-                            keepCompleted:
+                        newGenerationOnly:
+                          type: boolean
+                          default: false
+                          description: "When set to true ensures new versioned resources are only created when the cluster generation changes, ignoring the versionInterval time-based constraint"
+                        keepVersions:
                           type: integer
                           default: 2
-                              description: "Number of completed resources to keep (total across all generations)"
+                          description: "Number of completed versions to keep for versioned resources.
+Older completed versions beyond this count will be deleted automatically"
-                            waitForCompletion:
-                              type: boolean
-                              default: false
-                              description: "Wait for old generation resources to complete before creating new ones"
-                            completionTimeout:
-                              type: string
-                              default: "300s"
-                              description: "Maximum time to wait for completion (only used if waitForCompletion is true)"
-                            completionDetection:
-                              type: array
-                              description: "How to detect if a resource has completed (required if waitForCompletion is true)"
-                              items:
-                                type: object
-                                required: ["field", "operator", "value"]
-                                properties:
-                                  field:
-                                    type: string
-                                    description: "Resource field path (e.g., 'status.phase', 'status.conditions[?(@.type==Complete)].status')"
-                                  operator:
-                                    type: string
-                                    enum: ["eq", "ne", "in", "notin", "exists", "notexists"]
-                                    description: "Comparison operator"
-                                  value:
-                                    description: "Value to compare against (string, array for in/notin, omit for exists/notexists)"

               # Multiple status conditions to report based on resource status
               statusConditions: